Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Discussion and Future Work

 \section{Discussion and Future Work}

 Our proposed fact-checking system introduces a two-stage pipeline for clinical summarization.
-It combines a domain-specific LLaMA-3.1-8B generator, fine-tuned via Low-Rank Adaptation (LoRA) on MIMIC-III discharge summaries \cite{johnson2016mimic,hu2022lora}, to create coherent narratives, and an independent fact-checking module that uses cosine similarity, numerical tests, and discrete logical checks for granular verification against Electronic Health Records (EHRs).
+It combines a domain-specific LLaMA-3.1-8B generator, fine-tuned via Low-Rank Adaptation (LoRA) on MIMIC-III discharge summaries \cite{johnson2016mimic,hu2022lora}, which covers broader categories such as respiratory, cardiovascular, infectious, metabolic, and neurological disorders etc , and it is robust to these diverse medical scenarios.
+The system is capable of creating coherent narratives, and also works as an independent fact-checking module that uses cosine similarity, numerical tests, and discrete logical checks for granular verification against Electronic Health Records (EHRs).
 The system recorded a ROUGE-1 score of 0.5797 and a BERTScore of 0.9120 for summary generation.
 The fact-checking module reached a precision of 0.8904, a recall of 0.8234, and an F1-score of 0.8556 over 3,786 propositions from 104 summaries.
-Clinician review (n = 2) judged roughly 85\% of a random subset of summaries as clinically acceptable, and the logical checks successfully highlighted the majority of remaining inconsistencies.The fact-checking module can also serve independently as a post-processing layer for any LLM-generated summary in the clinical domain, as it depends solely on deterministic logical checks rather than probabilistic language-model behavior \cite{vladika2023healthfc,thorne2018automated}.
+Clinician review (n = 2) judged roughly 85\% of a random subset of summaries as clinically acceptable, and the logical checks successfully highlighted the majority of remaining inconsistencies.
+The fact-checking module can also serve independently as a post-processing layer for any LLM-generated summary in the clinical domain, as it depends solely on deterministic logical checks rather than probabilistic language-model behavior \cite{vladika2023healthfc,thorne2018automated}.